-It will do well in most soils and is tolerant of many difficult conditions including exposed, coastal positions.
+It will do well in most soils and is tolerant of many difficult conditions including exposed, coastal positions or chalky soil.
 Ideal for screening in larger gardens with an attractive rounded head in habit.
 Expect a height and spread of 8 x 5 metres in 20 years but more in maturity.

 AKA Purple Norway maple, Acer platanoides Crimson King

-Once planted, it is important to keep the area free of competing weeds for the first couple of growing seasons.
-Using a glyphosate based weed killer or installing mulch matting and bark chips will aid in this.
-Only shade loving plants will grow beneath Norway maple trees.
-If you wish to cover the area, decorative bark is the best option.
-If you know your area is prone to rabbits, we would advise using a rabbit guard.
+Keep the area free of competing weeds for the first few growing seasons.
+Note that only shade loving plants will grow beneath Norway maple trees - decorative bark is an alternative.
+If your area is prone to rabbits, use a rabbit guard.

 Pruning should be carried out in the dormant season, from November to March.
 Norway Maple trees bleed during other times of the year so pruning can weaken the tree.
 However, Norway Maple trees very rarely need pruning.
 The natural shape is normally the most attractive and pruning should be carried out with a less is more approach.
 Only remove, crossing, damaged or diseased branches.

 1 small tree (most under 1.5 metres in height) : £9.95 + vat

 1 medium tree (most 1.5-2 metres in height) or 2-4 small trees: £11.95 + vat

 2+ medium trees or 5+ small trees: £14.95 + vat